madsmtm/objc2/crates/block2/README.md

 Apple's C language extension of blocks in Rust.

-This crate provides functionality for interracting with C blocks, which is the C-equivalent of Rust's closures.
+This crate provides functionality for interacting with C blocks, which is the C-equivalent of Rust's closures.

 They are _technically_ not limited to only being used in Objective-C, though